ONLYOFFICE/DocSpace/web/ASC.Web.Components/src/components/email-input/README.md

 ### Validate email

-Our validation algorithm based on [An RFC 5322 email address parser](https://www.npmjs.com/package/email-addresses).
+Our validation algorithm based on [RFC 5322 email address parser](https://www.npmjs.com/package/email-addresses).

-For email validating you should use plain Object or our email utility with following settings:
+For email validating you should use plain Object or EmailSettings with following settings:

 | Props                    |  Type  | Required | Default | Description                                                                                                                                                 |
 | ------------------------ | :----: | :------: | :-----: | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |